Wallace the Brave by Will Henry for December 03, 2020

 25. 20180309 111520 2

-cjcuster Premium Member almost 4 years ago
+cjcuster Premium Member about 4 years ago

 Wallace is my spirit animal.
 This is me in my little garden every morning.
 The humming birds and the house finches have issues with each other, but the bees and the sparrows are respectful of each other’s water bowls.